 Yes, you will commit to work with the employer for a specified period of time after completing the apprenticeship program.

 3. What if I am not chosen for the program?

 Michigan Works!
-BCVB offers services to assist with career navigation, employer connections, free workshops, interest assessments, remedial testing and more!
+Berrien Cass Van Buren offers services to assist with career navigation, employer connections, free workshops, interest assessments, remedial testing and more!
 Please make sure you visit our centers for more information.
 Services are free and open to the public.
 At this time, appointments are required.

 4. When does the program start?

 College registration is open now!
-Classes will begin on May 9, 2022 and onsite work in January 2023, to allow apprentices time to gain a knowledge base before starting onsite.
+Classes will begin September 6, 2022.
+Onsite work will begin in January 2023, to allow apprentices time to gain a knowledge base before starting onsite.